SK-099/tea_price_scraper/README.md

    python scrape_tea_prices.py
    ```

-4. The script will scrape the tea prices for the specified years and save the data to separate CSV files.
+4. The script will scrape the tea prices for the specified years, consolidate and transform them into a single CSV file and save that file.

 ## Contributing